Do I Need a New Air Conditioner Unit?

-Energy savings benefit the environment.
-Saving money on your monthly utility bills isn’t the only reason to consider an A/C upgrade.
-The less energy your unit consumes to keep your indoor temperatures comfortable, the less fossil fuels are required to do the job.
+- New ac units are better for the environment.
+The less energy your unity consumes to keep your indoor temperatures comfortable, the fewer fossil fuels are required to do the job.
 This is good for the environment and the future of our planet.

-Decline in R-22 Freon refrigerant replacements.
-If your air conditioner was manufactured prior to 2010, there is a good chance it requires R-22 refrigerant.
+- If your air conditioner was manufactured prior to 2010, there is a good chance it requires R-22 refrigerant.
 R-22, also known as Freon, contains chlorofluorocarbons that emit toxic, ozone-depleting chlorine.
 The Environmental Protection Agency has placed stringent production restrictions on companies that manufacture R-22 Freon.
-As of 2010, air conditioner manufacturers have only been allowed to manufacture A/Cs that use R-410, which is a safer refrigerant alternative.
 If your older unit requires R-22 Freon, your maintenance costs will begin to increase drastically as R-22 supplies dwindle.

-Enhanced indoor comfort.
-Newer air conditioners, combined with efficient duct design, are able to control your interior temperatures more precisely.
-Homeowners are able to control temperatures on a room-to-room basis.
+- Newer air conditioners, combined with efficient duct design, are able to control your interior temperatures more precisely, often on a room-to-room basis.
 A new air conditioner can make your whole house more comfortable and improve your indoor air quality.

-Please contact us at Wolff Mechanical, Inc. to discuss your upcoming A/C replacement.
-Our NATE-certified technicians provide full-service HVAC service to central Arizona.
+Please contact us at to discuss your air conditioning replacement.
+Our NATE-certified technicians provide full-service HVAC service to central and northern Arizona.